DragonWarrior101/KITS-reading-club-2024-Spring/README.md

 - Room 401, Building 7.

-- OR room 302 if we forget to make an appointment ahead.
+- OR online if we forget to make an appointment ahead.